 Hong Kong reports zero new local infection of COVID-19

-HONG KONG, April 29 (Xinhua) -- Hong Kong's Center for Health Protection (CHP) reported Thursday no new local infection of COVID-19.
+HONG KONG, May 1 (Xinhua) -- Hong Kong's Center for Health Protection (CHP) on Saturday reported zero locally transmitted case of COVID-19.

-The CHP said in a statement that there were 15 imported cases, taking Hong Kong's total tally to 11,770.

-With the number of daily new cases remaining low, the Hong Kong Special Administrative Region government launched a "vaccine bubble" plan on Thursday to ease social distancing control for vaccinated people, with the reopening of bars and nightclubs and the resumption of local group tours.
+There were eight new imported cases for Saturday, taking the total tally in the financial hub to 11,782, the CHP said in a statement.

+As cases involving a highly contagious coronavirus variant were found recently, the government of the Hong Kong Special administrative Region has taken more efforts to prevent a possible outbreak, including compulsory testing.

+Secretary for Food and Health Sophia Chan on Saturday stressed the necessity of such measures in a bid to identify the sources of those cases as soon as possible.

+Chan also called on the public to get vaccinated so that herd immunity could be achieved and the people's life could return to normalcy.

-By far, about 1.35 million doses of the COVID-19 vaccine have been administered in Hong Kong, with 467,600 people fully vaccinated.
+Some 1.41 million vaccine doses have been administered in Hong Kong as far, with nearly 500,000 people fully vaccinated.

 Photos